-The communication of the experts (see figure 3) is considered to be very trustworthy 89% of the respondents have the opinion that the communication of the scientific experts through the media is rather high to completely trustworthy.
-Information from doctors, nursing staff and/or pharmacists is also deemed rather high to completely trustworthy on 7 April by 91% of the respondents.
-Scientific and medical knowledge and authority therefore seem crucial for the degree of trust in information sources about the coronavirus.
+Communication of the experts (see figure 3) is trusted to a very high extent: 89% of the respondents have the opinion that the communication of the scientific experts through the media is rather highly to completely trustworthy.
+On April 7, information from doctors, nursing staff and/or pharmacists is also deemed to be trustworthy by 91% of the respondents.
+Scientific and medical knowledge and authority therefore seem crucial for the degree of trustworthiness of information sources about the coronavirus.

-The trustworthiness of the communication by the authorities via television, website, posters, etc. (70% rather high to completely trustworthy) is also high.
-Communication by the governments may be perceived as trustworthy because their communication align closely with the communication of scientific experts.
+The trustworthiness of the communication by the governments via television, website, posters, etc. (70% rather highly to completely trustworthy) is also high.
+Communication by the governments may be perceived as trustworthy because their communication aligns closely with the communication of scientific experts.